by N.A Miller

 He slipped on the battle plate over the gauze patch and his plaid vest over the body armor.

 “Much Obliged.”
 He told her, and slowly he managed to stand.
-The bounty-hunter still had a job to do, and one of them was to return Bart to the Federation on Earth for his trial and probably his sentence that might include the death penalty.
+The bounty hunter still had a job to do, and one of them was to return Bart to the Federation on Earth for his trial and probably his sentence which might include the death penalty.
 But that was light years away and he had a long way to go.

 He staggered to the other room where a waxen form of Bart lay on the table, his hand handcuffed to the table, at the instruction of Dirken.
 He had not gotten away or lost a man yet, but he still might with the wounds inflicted upon him.
 But even then only time would tell and he would still be paid the bounty for being alive or dead.
 It didn’t matter he still would be paid.

 “What a living.”
-Ihsss T'rrr mused, watching him hovering near the outlaw as he stood on the edge of the room.
-She wondered how someone like him, an ex-soldier could become a bounty-hunter but understood the reasons why.
-That was all he was trained to do, to be able to kill on command as soldiers did.
+Ihsss T'rrr mused, watching Dirken hovering near the outlaw as he stood on the edge of the room.
+She wondered how someone like him, an ex-soldier could become a bounty hunter but understood the reasons why.
+That was all he was trained to do, to be able to kill on command, as soldiers did.
 The young reptilian woman merely arched an eyebrow, knowing it is a long way back to Earth with an outlaw such as Bart, who is notorious for escape.
-She wondered if he could handle him alone but little did she know that Dirken is already prepared for that.
+She wondered if he could handle him alone but little did she know that he is already prepared for that.

-The next day came quickly and Dirken marched the outlaw, at gunpoint, toward the horse.
-Here, he lifted him the outlaw with one hand, setting him up on the top of the animal.
-Ihsss T'ttt watched as he mounted his horse, and taking up the leader rope, they slowly both rode off into the desert heading back to the main city and the Space port where they had many light-years to travel on their way back to Earth for justice.
+The next day came quickly and Dirken marched Bart, at gunpoint, toward the horse.
+Here, he lifted the outlaw with one hand, setting him up on top of the animal.
+Ihsss T'rrr watched as he mounted his horse, and taking up the lead rope, they slowly both rode off into the desert heading back to the main city and the Spaceport where they had many light-years to travel on their way back to Earth for justice.